5th Annual: Chronic Traumatic Encephalopathy

 Poster Presentee: Discounted

 The BU Alzheimer’s Disease Research Center is now accepting abstracts for the 2021 CTE Conference poster session.
 The call for posters is open to students of all levels, trainees, researchers, and faculty who are involved in research related to Alzheimer’s disease, dementia, aging, and related topics.
-Poster abstracts are due Tuesday, September 7th, and must be submitted online.
-Accepted poster presenters will be notified by Wednesday, September 8th.
+Poster submissions are now closed.

 Download Flyer Here: